marvinscham/duolingo-api-dockerized/README.md

 ## Example Setup

-See example.docker-compose.yml.
-You'll need to provide your own docker-compose.yml, which you can base on this example file.
+See `example.docker-compose.yml`.
+You'll need to provide your own `docker-compose.yml`, which you can base on this example file.

+In case you'd like to run this behind a nginx reverse proxy, you can use `nginx.conf` as a reference.

     version: '3.2'